-There are concerns about coastal erosion in this area due to its proximity to the coastline.
-The OPW Irish Coastal Protection Strategy Study identifies this area as being at significant risk of coastal erosion.
-The predicted 2030 and 2050 erosion lines are identified on Map 5.
-Having regard to the coastal erosion risks in this area, the Council will consider, on a case-by-case basis, the replacement of existing habitable structures in Chalet Area 1.
+Title: Burrow and Pollshone Sub Areas and Predicted Coastal Erosion in these areas the Council will consider, on a case-by-case basis, the replacement of existing habitable structures in Chalet Area 1.
 However, the Council will not consider extensions to these existing structures or a net increase in the floor area of replacement structures.
 Ancillary developments in the area, such as boundary fencing and decking, will be considered on a on a case-by-case basis.
 The Council will not consider the development of new structures on greenfield sites in this area.